-Author’s note: Fat is a controversial topic, but let’s cut through the chatter and delve into fat facts.
-This is the first of a three-part series about fat.
+Author’s note: Fat is a controversial topic but let’s cut through the chatter and delve into fat facts.
+This is the first of an updated three-part series about dietary fats.

 Artificial trans fats (or trans-unsaturated fatty acids or trans fatty acids) date back to the early 1900s when German chemist Wilhelm Normann treated vegetable and fish oils with hydrogen gas to make them solid or semi-solid at room temperature.

 Much cheaper than animal fats, partially hydrogenated oils became the foundation of processed and convenience foods.

 While butter and beef tallow consumption dropped, consumption of margarine and other hydrogenated oil products like “shortening” soared through years following World War II.

 As reported in Science Daily, researchers in the 1960s studied people with elevated “bad” LDL cholesterol and coronary heart disease, and linked the conditions to diets high in saturated fat — the populations they studied obtained their saturated fat from animal products, almost exclusively.
 Health ministries around the world thus published dietary guidelines recommending restricting saturated fats across the board.

 At the time, it was thought that since trans fat was made from vegetable oils, it was healthier.
 But, subsequent studies found that any amount of synthetically produced trans fat contributes to a higher risk for heart disease.